gritcoding/pilot/scratch_gpio_projects/README.md

 * Repeat this with a second set of wire, LED and resistor, with the wire gonig from 16,c to 26,e, the LED between 26,d and 27,d, and the resistor between 27,a and the "-" side of the 3.3V power rail.
+* You should have 3 LEDs side by side.
+The pin numbers you need to use in ScratchGPIO are the following, in order: pin11, pin15, pin31. (the pin numbering follows no logic at all).